 On our 990 for 2014, go to p.
 10, the Statement of Functional Expenses.
 Here’s where you can see how we spent our money in 2014.
 Our total expenses, at the bottom of column A, were $1,315,071.
 Of that total, $1,193,501, or 91%, went to program service expenses — that is, the programs that help homeless pets.

 You’ll also see that we spent $51,037 (3.8%) on management and general expenses and $70,533 (5.4%) on fundraising.
 So …. is that good?
 Well, according to Charity Navigator, “the most efficient charities spend 75% or more of their budget on their programs and services and less than 25% on fundraising and administrative fees.”
 So with 91% of our budget going to programs and services, we are really efficient by the highest independent standards.

 But you don’t have to take our word for it.
-We’ve been reviewed by the three major independent watchdog organizations: the Better Business Bureau (we have an A+ rating), Charity Navigator (we have four out of four stars) and GuideStar (we have five out of five stars).
+We’ve been reviewed by the two major independent watchdog organizations: Charity Navigator (we have four out of four stars) and GuideStar (we have a Platinum Seal for Transparency).

 One thing we don’t spend our money on: for-profit telemarketing firms.
 You may have read some of the recent exposés about these companies and the huge percentage of donors’ money that they keep for themselves.